310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 {% endbubble %}

 {% bubble Tori %}
-Huh, I see… Why were you doing something so bothersome again, Takamine?
+Huh, I see… Why were you doing something so bothersome, Takamine?
 {% endbubble %}

 {% bubble Midori %}